 - Pain and suffering

 If they cannot get a settlement from the insurer, they may be able to sue the driver and ask the civil court to award them compensation based on their losses.
+Dangerous drugs lawyers can help accident victims secure the compensation they need to rebuild their life.

 Have You or Someone You Love Been Injured by an Impaired Driver?